 NOTE: Be sure the machine has cleared your User Name from the system before you leave the lab.
-If you
+If you are in doubt, restart the machine.

 CONTACTING THE OIT HELPDESK

 Overwhelmed?
 Confused?
 Just plain curious?
 The OIT HelpDesk is here to help.
 The HelpDesk is staffed by student consultants who are trained on a wide variety of Windows applications and campus computing services.
 These consultants act as the front line for all basic computing questions.